Closed-Form Generators for Perturbative Transformations in Static and Periodically Driven Quantum Systems: Universal Solution to the Generator

+Among time-dependent perturbations, periodic driving occupies a privileged position both theoretically and experimentally.
+Microwave and radiofrequency control of superconducting circuits, optical lattices for ultracold atoms, parametric pumping in cavity systems, and AC gate voltages in semiconductor quantum dots all subject quantum systems to periodic modulation.
+When a perturbation repeats with period $T = 2\pi/\Omega$, the system's long-time behavior is governed by Floquet theory, the temporal analog of Bloch's theorem for spatial crystals.
+Perturbative unitary transformations provide the natural framework for computing the effective Floquet Hamiltonian that captures stroboscopic dynamics and quasi-energy spectra.

+For a time-periodic perturbation with fundamental frequency $\Omega$, we expand each coefficient in its Fourier series.
+To maintain notational clarity, let us contract the indices $(\mu, \nu, \Delta)$ into a single index $k$, writing

 where $\Omega_k$ is the fundamental frequency of the perturbation.
-Note that from here on, the indices $\mu,\nu$ and $\Delta$ will be contracted to the index $k$ to preserve clarity of the expressions.
-By ensuring that Eq.~(\ref{eq: complete time dependent rotation}) preserves the system's macromotion~\cite{SW_TD_FloquetSW}, the solution to Eq.~(\ref{eq: generator for time dependent gamma}) is given by
+By ensuring that Eq.~(\ref{eq: complete time dependent rotation}) preserves the system's macromotion~\footnote{Equation~\eqref{eq: generator for time dependent gamma} admits a homogeneous solution proportional to $e^{i\hat{\omega}_k t}$, which oscillates at the system's intrinsic transition frequency rather than the driving frequency.
+Preserving the macromotion amounts to setting this contribution to zero, leaving $\hat{S}^{(j)}(t)$ to describe only the drive-induced periodic micromotion.}~\cite{SW_TD_FloquetSW}, the solution to Eq.~(\ref{eq: generator for time dependent gamma}) is given by

 The above equation constitutes the second main result of this paper.
 Similar to Eq.~(\ref{eq: generator for time independent gamma}), the computation of Eq.~(\ref{eq: generator for periodic gamma}) provides a systematic method for handling perturbations in time-periodically driven systems.
 Furthermore, with Eq.~(\ref{eq: generator for periodic gamma}) we gain additional insights regarding the treatment of perturbative time dependent interactions.
-For time independent SWTs the only requirement is to ensure the perturbation to be much smaller than the energy difference of the coupled states (see Eq.~(\ref{eq: sum over indices approach})).
-However, Eq.~(\ref{eq: generator for periodic gamma}) indicates that for periodic perturbations, whose Fourier series contains no static component, the above mentioned requirement changes to $|p^{(n)}_k|\ll |\omega_k - n \hbar\Omega_k|$.
+For time independent perturbative transformations the only requirement is to ensure the perturbation to be much smaller than the energy difference of the coupled states (see Eq.~(\ref{eq: sum over indices approach})).
+However, Eq.~(\ref{eq: generator for periodic gamma}) indicates that for periodic perturbations, whose Fourier series contains no static component, the above mentioned requirement changes to $||\hat{P}^{(n)}_k||\ll |\hbar \hat{\omega}_k - n \hbar\Omega_k|$ for $n\in \mathds N_{\geq 0}$.